 “They say we’re smuggler and deserters.
-They want to confiscate our wares,” Marcus said.
+They want to confiscate our wares,” said Marcus.

 “Deserters?
 Smugglers?
 Ha!
-What did you say to them, Marcus?” said Laurus.
+What did you say to them?” said Laurus.
 He walked to the leader with both hands up and a great smile on his face.

 “Good sir, I want to thank you for your services.
-Risking your lives to keep even this hardly used farmers road safe.
+Risking your lives to keep even this hardly used road safe.
 You and your fellow men are heroes.
 You heard me right, heroes.
 My name is Lorenzo.
-May I ask what your name is?” asked Laurus.
+May I ask what your name is?”

 You could see Basil’s attitude change.
 He peeked into the little bag and his pupils dilated.

-“Ten?
+“Five?
 So, you are smugglers?” asked Basil.
-His greedy eyes, slight smile and voice betrayed that he didn’t care about smuggling, deserters and doing the ‘right’ thing.
+His greedy eyes, slight smile and voice betrayed that he didn’t care about smuggling, deserters and doing the right thing.